pawan67/ls-todo-assignment/README.md

 This is a simple todo app built with Next Js 14, Tailwind CSS and Shadcn UI

+This app is using Zustand for State Management with data stored in localStorage

 ## Screenshots

 ![App Screenshot](https://i.imgur.com/8MmsAnk.png)